diodiogod/comfyUI-Realtime-Lora/readme_beta.md

 1. Install AI-Toolkit: https://github.com/ostris/ai-toolkit
 2. Follow their install instructions

 **RTX 50-series GPUs (AI-Toolkit only):** Blackwell GPUs (RTX 5080/5090) require PyTorch 2.7+ with CUDA 12.8 support.
 The standard AI-Toolkit installation may not work out of the box.
 A community installer is available at https://github.com/omgitsgb/ostris-ai-toolkit-50gpu-installer that handles the correct PyTorch/CUDA versions.
-Note: sd-scripts for SDXL/SD1.5 training & Musubi Training is unaffected - this applies only to AI-Toolkit.
+Note: sd-scripts for SDXL training is unaffected - this applies only to AI-Toolkit.

-You don't need to open the training environments after installation.
+You don't need to open either environment after installation.
 The node just needs the path to where you installed them.

 ## Installation